Lodoxamide ophthalmic Side Effects

 Applies to lodoxamide ophthalmic: ophthalmic solutionSide Effects of This Medicine

-Check with your doctor as soon as possible if any of the following side effects occur while taking lodoxamide ophthalmic:Less common
+If any of the following side effects occur while taking lodoxamide ophthalmic, check with your doctor or nurse as soon as possible:Less common

 - Blurred vision